Alchemist – Adventurer – Legend

 Where and where did Count Saint Germain die?

-He is recorded to have died in Schleswig Holstein in the year 1784, but was reported seen in Paris during the 1789 French Revolution.
+He is recorded to have died in a castle in Schleswig Holstein in the year 1784, but was reported seen in Paris during the 1789 French Revolution …

-[Blog: Was Count Saint Germain a real life Dr. Who?]
+Post: Was Count Saint Germain a real life Dr. Who?

-[Podcast: 10 Theories about the Never Aging Count]
+YouTube: 10 Theories about the Never Aging Count

-[Blog: Count St. Germain was a True Renaissance Man]
+Post: Count St. Germain was a True Renaissance Man

-Four VIOLIN SONATAS composed by the Count in London in 1745 – for Violin, Cello and Harpsichord.
-Performed by the Ensemble Phoenix [click below to listen].
+Four VIOLIN SONATAS composed in London, 1745 – Performed by the Ensemble Phoenix

 Count Saint Germain – Violin Sonata, Allegro Moderato